juanes-grimaldos/Udemy-webscrapping/README.md

             - single_page: practice scripts for only one page
             - multiple_page: practice scripts for horizontal and vertical scrapy
     - scripts: for class scripts
         - basics: for basic building blocks or concepts.
+        - example: class materials scripts

 ## steps